 Horizon 7.0 AE Elliptical

-Unlike the EX-59, the 7.0 AE does feature incline options, and 20 of them at that.
-You’ll also be able to take advantage of the 20 different resistance levels compared to the EX-59’s 10.
+Unlike the EX-59, the 7.0 AE featured incline settings, and 20 of them at that.
+Plus it had 20 different resistance levels compared to the EX-59’s 10.
 This opens up a world of possibilities for different types of elliptical workouts.

 It is worth noting that this machine is difficult to assemble solo.
 I should know––I did it by myself!
 If you want to avoid frustration, grab a friend or family member to help with certain components, like wiring the display and screwing on the pedals.